-Honey is more than a sweet treat – it's been used for millennia for its unique health properties.
-It even has antibacterial peptides called defensin-1!
-Un-bee-lievably, honey contains all of the substances needed to sustain life, including enzymes, water, minerals, and vitamins.
+Honey is more than a sweet treat – it’s been used for millennia for its unique properties.
+It has special actions through a novel molecule called defensin-1.
+Un-bee-leviably, honey contains all of the substances needed to sustain life, including enzymes, water, minerals and vitamins.

 As citrus fruits, lemons are not only a good source of vitamin C but also flavonoids, polyphenols and citric acid (which is what gives lemons their sour taste).
 Vitamin C contributes to normal collagen production, which is required for skin to function optimally as the body’s first line of defence by acting as an external barrier.
 Vitamin C has also been shown to support the normal function of the immune system and contribute to the protection of cells from oxidative stress.

 Elderberry (Sambucus nigra)

 Elderberries are the fruit of the sambucus (elderflower) tree and have been used traditionally to make syrups and drinks.
 They are packed with powerful molecules, particularly flavonoids and anthocyanins.
 These molecules have been extensively studied to discover their role in human health.

 British Blackcurrant (Ribes nigrum)

 In addition to vitamin C, blackcurrants contain quercetin derivatives known for their antiviral and antiseptic effects.